Artichoke Olive Cheese Bread Recipe

 - 1 cup mayonnaise, I prefer Hellman's mayonnaise

 - 12 oz. shredded Monterey Jack cheese

-- 14 oz. can artichoke hearts drained and chopped
+- 14 oz. can artichoke hearts, drained an chopped

-- 6 scallions green and white parts both, chopped
+- 6 scallions, green and white parts both, sliced

-- 1/3 - 1/2 cup sliced banana peppers drained and chopped
+- 1/3 - 1/2 cup sliced banana peppers, drained and well chopped

-In a mixing bowl, combine butter, mayo, and shredded cheese; fold in remaining ingredients.
+- In a mixing bowl, combine the butter and mayo until smooth; fold in the remaining ingredients.

-Place the bread onto two baking sheets.
+- Place the bread halves onto two baking sheets.
 Divide the prepared mixture between the 4 loaf halves, spreading it evenly over the top of each one.